 5. Utilize Flight Search Engine Tools

-A lot of people already do this one, but I’m frequently surprised to hear from people that they tend to search for their flights directly on airlines’ websites.
-Unless you have a specific reason to limit yourself to one particular airline, you should always use a flight search engine.
-My preferred option is Kayak, but there are countless options online.
-Some other top choices are the Hopper app, Skyscanner, and Google Flights.
+I’m frequently surprised to hear from people that they tend to search for their flights directly on airlines’ websites.
+Unless you have a reason to limit yourself to one particular airline, you should always use a flight aggregator.

 6. Pack Lightly and Take Advantage of Budget Airlines